zaanposni/discord-masz/README.md

 - [Community Discord "Best of Bundestag"](https://discord.gg/ezMtSwR) 1800 members
 - ["Liberale Community"](https://discord.gg/uf9bHhNMmD) 250 members

-# Warning

-This application is only for self deployment. <br/>
-You can deploy it on your private computer for testing but if you want others to access the website or use the bot 24/7, you will need a domain, a server and a reverse proxy as well as enough knowledge to set those up, and maintain them.

 # Preview

 <p>Detailed view for single modcase (click to reveal)</p>